 The UniDAC interface retains compatibility with standard VCL data access components like BDE.
 Existing BDE-based applications can be easily migrated to UniDAC and enhanced to take advantage of server-specific features.

 UniDAC is a cross-database connectivity solution that has been actively developed and supported.
 UniDAC comes with full documentation, demo projects, and fast (usually within one business day) technical support by the UniDAC development team.
-Find out more about how to get help or submit feedback and suggestions to the UniDAC development team in the Getting Support topic.
+Find out more about how to get help or submit feedback and suggestions to the UniDAC development team in Getting Support.

 A description of the UniDAC components is provided in the Component List.

-The full list of UniDAC features are available in the Features topic.
+The full list of UniDAC features are available in Features.

-UniDAC consists of two constituents.
-The first constituent is the general UniDAC Engine that provides unified programming interface for developers.
-The second constituent is the data access layer which consists of data access providers.
+UniDAC consists of two layers.
+The first layer is the general UniDAC Engine that provides the unified programming interface for the developer.
+The second layer is the data access layer, which consists of data access providers.
 These providers are intended for interacting between UniDAC Engine and database servers.
 Each data provider works with one specific database server.
-General UniDAC structure is presented below:
+UniDAC structure overview is presented below:

 There are two ways to install data access providers.
 The first way is to install the UniDAC Professional or UniDAC Standard edition.
 In this case all available providers are installed.
 The second way is to install UniDAC Engine with the UniDAC Express edition, and required data access providers with Data Access Components such as ODAC, SDAC, MyDAC, IBDAC, and PgDAC.
 Each DAC installs the corresponding data access provider for UniDAC.
-However, there is a minor difference between providers installed with UniDAC Professional and providers installed with DACs.
-Providers installed with UniDAC Professional involve all server-specific functionality, when providers installed with DACs are just wrappers on DAC libraries.
-If there are both providers for a database server installed, the provider installed with DAC will be used.
+However, there is a slignt difference between providers installed with UniDAC Professional and providers installed with other DACs.
+Providers installed with UniDAC Professional include all server-specific functionality, while providers installed with DACs are just wrappers around DAC libraries.
+If both providers for a database server are installed, the provider installed with DAC will be used.